-General Public Fare: CLP 2,000 One Way
+General Public Fare: Approximately CLP 2,000 One Way

-9.1.2.
+11.2.2.
 Public Transportation Buses from SCL to the city

 Bus 555 is part of the Santiago public transportation network and runs from Santiago Airport to Pajaritos Metro Station (Line 1, the red one).
 To use public buses, you must purchase a Bip! card.
 You can buy this card in the baggage claim area of the international terminal.
-No payments are accepted on the buses.
+No cash or debit/credit card payments are accepted on the buses.

 Approximately CLP 800 per person.
+The cost of a Bip! card is about CLP 1500.

-9.1.3.
-Getting a taxi
+11.2.3.
+Taxi